Reinschauen - The annual exhibition of the department

 Case Study Center for Modular Construction

 Modular construction offers sustainable solutions for resource-saving architecture.
 The work deals with scalable systems such as those by Fritz Haller and their influence on contemporary construction methods.
-In Münsingen, a research center for modular construction is being built next to the USM headquarters - simultaneously a laboratory, exhibition and entrance to the district.
+In Münsingen, a research center for modular construction is being built next to the USM headquarters - a laboratory, exhibition and entrance to the district.
 It promotes exchange between research, architecture and industry.

 Edited by Prof. Ludwig Wappner and team.